-The company assesses impairment of non-financial assets other than goodwill and other indefinite life intangible assets at each reporting date by evaluating conditions specific to the consolidated entity and to the particular asset that may lead to impairment.
+The company assesses impairment of non-financial assets at each reporting date by evaluating conditions specific to the company and to the particular asset that may lead to impairment.
 If an impairment trigger exists, the recoverable amount of the asset is determined.
 This involves fair value less costs of disposal or value-in-use calculations, which incorporate a number of key estimates and assumptions.
 The directors did not identify any impairment indications during the financial year.